shensquared/lyricstamp/README.md

 ### Usage:
 The time-stamps' insertion relies partially on you playing a keyboard `pygame` along with the media (think lipsync).
 Run `python3 lyricstamp.py` to call out the interface.
 (Currently the `lyrics.txt` file is hard-coded to the song "Je Lui Dirai" by "Céline Dion".
 Automation incoming.)

-- Press 'S' to start media playing, and simultaneously reset timer
+- Press 'Down-Arrow' to start media playing, and simultaneously reset timer
+- Keep press 'DOwn-Arrow' to go through the lines, add stamp, one line at a time
-- Press 'Down-Arrow' to add stamp to the next line
+- Press 'Up-Arrow' to go back one line (e.g. to correct a 'jumped the gun')
-- Press 'E' to end stamping, and save a `Je Lui Dirai - Céline Dion.lrcx` file in your LyricsX folder.
+- Press 'Enter' to end stamping, and save a `Je Lui Dirai - Céline Dion.lrcx` file in your LyricsX folder.
 (The file name is auto-extracted from Music's now playing track properties via AppleScript)

-[YouTube Demo](https://youtu.be/YNDgCe37LqE) (Just more high-def than the Gif below.)
+[YouTube Demo](https://youtu.be/YNDgCe37LqE) (Just more high-def than the Gif below.
+Both need to be updated though...)
 ![Demo](demo.gif)

 #### Tips: